-PPC and the Fund's other subsidiaries are permitted to borrow funds to finance the purchase of pipeline and other energy infrastructure assets, to fund capital expenditures and other financial obligations or expenditures in respect of those assets and for working capital purposes.
+PPC and the Fund's other subsidiaries are permitted to borrow funds to finance the purchase of pipelines and other energy infrastructure assets, to fund capital expenditures and other financial obligations or expenditures in respect of those assets and for working capital purposes.
 Amounts paid in respect of interest and principal on debt incurred in respect of those assets reduce the amount of cash paid, directly or indirectly, by PPC and the Fund's other operating subsidiaries to the Fund.
 See "Description of PPC and Other Operating Subsidiaries - Pembina Pipeline Corporation - PPC's Credit Facilities and Senior Notes".
-Variations in interest rates and scheduled principal repayments, if required under the terms of the credit facilities or Senior Notes, could result in significant changes in the amount required to be applied to debt service before payments of cash by PPC or other operating subsidiaries to the Fund, both of which could have detrimental effects on the amount of cash distributions paid by the Fund to Unitholders.
+Variations in interest rates and scheduled principal repayments for which Pembina may not be able refinance at favourable rates or at all, including in respect of the Floating Rate Senior Notes which are due in June 2009, could result in significant changes in the amount required to be applied to debt service before payments of cash by PPC or other operating subsidiaries to the Fund, both of which could have detrimental effects on the amount of cash distributions paid by the Fund to Unitholders.
+See " - Additional Financing and Capital Resources".
 Certain covenants contained in the agreements with PPC's lenders and Senior Noteholders may also limit such payments to the Fund.
 Although Pembina believes the existing credit facilities are sufficient for its immediate requirements, there can be no assurance that the amount will be adequate for the future financial obligations of Pembina or that additional funds will be able to be obtained on terms favourable to Pembina or at all.